-- (1) Name of Fund and share class; - (2) Shareholder name and account number; - (3) Number of shares or dollar amount to be redeemed; - (4) Instructions for transmittal of redemption proceeds to the shareholder; and - (5) Shareholder signature as it appears on the application on file with the Fund.
+- (1) Name of Fund and share class; - (2) Shareholder name and account number: - (3) Number of shares or dollar amount to be redeemed; - (4) Instructions for transmittal of redemption proceeds to the shareholder; and - (5) Shareholder signature as it appears on the application on file with the Fund.

-You can choose to have redemption proceeds mailed to you at your address of record, your financial institution, or to any other authorized person, or you can have the proceeds sent by wire transfer to your financial institution (\$1,000 minimum) or ACH (\$25 minimum).
+You can choose to have redemption proceeds mailed to you at your address of record, transferred to your financial institution as designated on your application, or to any other authorized person, or you can have the proceeds sent by wire transfer to your bank or brokerage firm in the United States (\$1,000 minimum) or ACH (\$25 minimum).
 Redemption proceeds cannot be wired on days in which your financial institution is not open for business.
 You can change your redemption instructions anytime you wish by filing a letter with your new redemption instructions with the Fund.
 See "Signature Guarantees" below.

-Each of the Funds, in its discretion, may choose to pass through to redeeming shareholders any charges imposed by the Funds' custodian for wire redemptions.
+Each of the Funds, in its discretion, may choose to pass through to redeeming shareholders any charges imposed by the Funds' Transfer Agent for each wire redemption.
 If this cost is passed through to redeeming shareholders by a Fund, the charge will be deducted automatically from your account by redemption of shares in your account.
-Your bank or brokerage firm may also impose a charge for processing the wire.
+Your bank or brokerage firm may also impose a charge for processing the incoming wire.
+The Funds' transfer agent imposes a \$15 fee for each wire redemption and the fee is subject to change.
 If wire transfer of funds is impossible or impractical, the redemption proceeds will be sent by regular mail to the designated account.

 You may redeem shares, subject to the procedures outlined above, by calling the Funds at 1-833-764-2266.
 Redemption proceeds will only be sent to the financial institution account or person named in your Fund Shares Application currently on file with a Fund.
+The redemption proceeds normally will be sent by mail or by wire within three business days after receipt of your telephone instructions.
 Telephone redemption privileges authorize a Fund to act on telephone instructions from any person representing him or herself to be the investor and reasonably believed by a Fund to be genuine.
 Each of the Funds will employ reasonable procedures, such as requiring a form of personal identification, to confirm that instructions are genuine.
 A Fund will not be liable for any losses due to fraudulent or unauthorized instructions.
 A Fund will also not be liable for following telephone instructions reasonably believed to be genuine.
+During periods of high market activity, you may encounter higher than usual wait times.
+Please allow sufficient time to ensure that you will be able to complete your telephone transaction prior to market close.
+Neither the Fund nor its Transfer Agent will be held liable if you are unable to place your trade due to high call volume.